dGarnett00/GM/README.md

-# Basketball GM (Simulation Removed)
+# Basketball GM

 A modern, modular desktop app (PyQt5).
-Game simulation features have been removed in this build; box score utilities and team browsing remain.
+Game simulation and box score generation have been removed in this build; team browsing and basic UI scaffolding remain.

 ## Structure